Every few weeks someone asks the same question: are KAYOU Naruto cards actually worth buying?

 English availability is still catching up

 Earlier KAYOU Naruto series were Chinese-only.
 English licensing is newer, and not every set available in Asian markets has reached English shelves yet.
-If you are a completionist hoping to collect every set ever printed, you will hit some gaps.
+Completionists hoping to collect every series ever printed will hit some gaps.

-After four years of watching who buys these cards and who comes back for more, here is the pattern.
+After watching who buys these cards and who comes back for more, here is the pattern.

 You will probably love it if

-• You want a TCG hobby that costs less than Pokemon or Lorcana
+- You want a collecting hobby that costs less than Pokemon or Lorcana

 You probably will not enjoy it if